msupply-foundation/msupply_docs/content/docs/catalogue/items.md

 +++

 An item in open mSupply is usually a product that you purchase from a supplier, hold in stock and supply to a customer.
-In the **Items** menu, you can all the items that are currently visible in your store.
+From the **Items** menu, you can view all of the items that are currently visible in your store.

 ## Viewing items list